 Unless Nicolau can find a way to box his way to a victory, I see a motived Smolka taking the young prospect to the ground and submitting him.

 I guess I’m a sucker for a good redemption story and some good odds.
-BetDSI currently has Smolka sitting as a +255 underdog, and he’s around +200 on other books.
+Currently Smolka is sitting as a +255 underdog, and he’s around +200 on other books.
 I think it’s an underdog worth taking a chance on.

 My bet: $50 on Smolka (+255)